15 Active Recovery Workouts For Runners

 In most cases, you’ll get more bang for your buck doing active recovery vs. passive recovery after a strenuous workout.

-The exception would be if you are injured, sick, or feel totally depleted, in which case taking full rest, and preferably napping, is ideal.
+The exception would be if you are injured, sick, or feel totally depleted, in which case it is ideal to take full rest and, preferably, nap.
+It’s always important to listen to what the body needs.

-• Increasing flexibility and preventing muscle and joint stiffness
+- Increasing flexibility and preventing muscle and joint stiffness giving you improved range of motion

-Pretty much any type of exercise performed at a low intensity can be used for an active recovery workout, but the best active recovery exercises tend to be those that are also low impact
+Pretty much any type of exercise performed at a low intensity can be used on an active recovery day, but the best exercises tend to be those that are also low impact.

-Jumping and running are inherently very stressful on the body, so it’s difficult to do these activities without compromising your recovery.
+Jumping and running are inherently very stressful on the body, so it isn’t easy to do these activities without compromising your recovery.

 When it comes to active recovery workouts that take place on a rest day rather than as a cool down from your strenuous workout, it’s usually best to choose a type of exercise that differs from what you did in the hard session.

-For example, if you did a vigorous HIIT ride on your spin bike, try swimming or taking a walk.
-If you run a 10k race, try cycling or yoga.
+For example, if you did a vigorous HIIT bike ride in your spinning class, try swimming or walking.
+If you run a 10K race, try cycling or yoga.

-The variety will not only keep things fresh from a mental perspective, but it will also use different muscles and movement patterns, reducing the risk of injury and help you become more balanced and fit overall.
+The variety will not only keep things fresh from a mental perspective but also use different muscle groups and movement patterns, reducing the risk of injury and overtraining and helping you become more balanced and fit overall.

 #1: Swimming